kristoff-it/superhtml/editors/vscode/README.md

 1. Adding / removing whitespace between the **start tag** of an element and its content.
 2. Adding / removing whitespace between the **last attribute** of a start tag and the closing  `>`.

+Note that the autoformatter will never accept any configuration option.
+You are encouraged to add a `superhtml fmt --check` step to your CI to guarantee that you only commit normalized HTML files.

 ### Example of rule #1
 Before: